Smart Economic Policies Create Jobs, Not Government

 A Dedicated Advocate Against Human Trafficking

 The scourge of human trafficking isn’t isolated to some foreign land.
 It plagues our community and our nation.
 In the U.S., the average age of an adolescent victim is just thirteen years old.
 I have worked with survivors, churches, shelters, law enforcement and advocacy groups to propose effective and meaningful solutions to combat human trafficking in our nation.
-I also authored the bipartisan Justice for Victims of Trafficking Act, which passed the House of Representatives unanimously, I am dedicated to addressing all three aspects of human trafficking: going after the buyers to end demand, prosecuting the sellers who force women and children into sexual transactions and helping to restore the victims.
+I also authored the bipartisan Justice for Victims of Trafficking Act, which passed the House and Senate overwhelmingly and was signed into law in June 2015.
+I am dedicated to addressing all three aspects of human trafficking: going after the buyers to end demand, prosecuting the sellers who force women and children into sexual transactions and helping to restore the victims.
 It’s time to end this form of modern day slavery.

 A Secure and Protected America: At Home and Abroad